- Editor Rating

 Each time you register a new device with Personal Capital, you need to verify either by email or phone that it is genuinely you who is doing this.
-We rate their overall security as very efficient and more than adequate, which is exactly what you need when you consider how sensitive the data is.
+I rate their overall security as very efficient and more than adequate, which is exactly what you need when you consider how sensitive the data is.

 All data contained within the site is fully covered by an encryption service called AES-256.
 They have stringent internal access controls along with two-factor authentication in place.
 It is also quite reassuring to know that Personal Capital uses an established company called Yodlee to store all of your brokerage login details.
 They are also fully governed by the Securities and Exchange Commission (SEC) and regularly undergo compliance related audits to meet with their strict regulations.

 One other important point about the security is that the encryption has been independently graded with an ‘A’ rating by Qualys SSL Labs.
 This rating is better than most in this industry.